ijklim/docker-laravel/README.md

   # Build docker image
   docker-compose build
   # Use `docker-compose build --no-cache` to rebuild from scratch
+  # Use `docker-compose build --no-cache web` to rebuild from scratch a specifi service
   # To check instructions with added environment variables `docker-compose config`

   # Start server